wangziqi2013/wangziqi2013.github.io/_posts/2018-06-02-Hardware-Multithreaded-Transactions.markdown

 speculative write, and creates a new version of the cache line, the iteration ID of itself is written into the field.
 This field is used to determine whether a cache line is visible to a particular request.
 We describe the concrete protocol in later sections.
 The second field is the last accessed timestamp.
 It is updated when the cache line is accessed by an iteration.
-The access iteration can be prforming either speculative reads or writes.
-Write operations also needs a read, because typically the write is only a few words in length, and the rest of the cache line still needs to be read from a previous version.
+The access iteration can be performing either speculative reads or writes.
+Write operation also requires a read, because typically the write is only a few words in length, and the rest of the cache line still needs to be read from a previous version.

 The creation timestamp and the in effect defines the "time range" of the cache line.
-Iterations below the range could not access it because logically speaking the cache line is created after the iteration has finished.
+Iterations below the range could not access it, because logically speaking, the cache line is created after the iteration has finished.
-Iterations whose ID is in between the range could not write to the cache line, because there is a later
+Iterations whose ID is in between the range could not write to the cache line, because the cache line has been read by an iteration that logically execute after the current one.
+Attempting to write such a cache line will incur a write-after-read violation.